GiuseppeBergamino/Home/Musical_Instruments/README.md

 ></iframe>

 Carillon is a sound device designed to interface with a complex generative system through a simple, intuitive gesture: blowing.
 Thanks to an anemometer, each user’s breath is converted into parameters that shape the sonic evolution, establishing an immediate dialogue between the human gesture and the musical algorithm.

 ---

 ## MISMO

-**MISMO** is a musical instrument based on inertial sensors, developed with accessibility in mind.

 <iframe
   src="https://www.youtube.com/embed/hf9uGSALdgQ?si=UVftKKFBmJJIZELI"